esterjara/ai-chatbot-workshop/exercises/02_conversation_memory/README.md

 ```
 After ~10 messages:
   → First 4 messages trigger summarization
-  → You: "What did we talk about at the beginning?"
+  → You: "What did we discuss at the beginning?"
-  → Assistant: "Based on our summary, we discussed..."
+  → Assistant: "Based on our summary, we discussed your microservices
+              architecture and the challenges with Docker deployment..."

 After 20 messages:
   → Multiple summaries stored